 Femininity, or the traits of womanhood, has it’s roots deep in history, beginning with the creation of woman.
 God made man, and saw that everything was ” very good” (Gen. 1:31).
 It didn’t take long, however, for God to see man was lonely, so God decided to give man “a help like unto himself” (Gen. 2:18).
 God gave Adam all the creatures to name, but none of them were the right companion for him (Gen. 2:20).
 God knew exactly what to do.
 He created woman.
-Adam was very pleased with this helper, who was “…bone of his bones, flesh of his flesh…” (Gen. 2:23).
+Adam was very pleased with this helper, who was named Eve, who was “…bone of his bones, flesh of his flesh…” (Gen. 2:23).
 Why was Adam so pleased?
-This was not only someone like him, but also someone who was different, fulfilling everything Adam wasn’t, Adam’s helper and friend.
+This was not only someone like him, but also someone who was different, fulfilling everything Adam wasn’t; Eve was Adam’s helper and friend.

 In Proverbs 31:10-31, God gives us an excellent example of the traits of the ideal woman.
 She is strong, reliable, loving, and a credit to her husband and children, if she has them.
 Femininity as in Proverbs is not demeaning or oppressive, it is uplifting and inspiring!